PeterBaltov/ikbr-algo-trading/PHASE7_SUMMARY.md

 **Phase 7 Status: ✅ PRODUCTION READY**

-The ThetaGang system now provides the best of both worlds: the reliability and simplicity of the original wheel strategy combined with the sophistication and flexibility of a modern algorithmic trading framework.
+The moneytrailz system now provides the best of both worlds: the reliability and simplicity of the original wheel strategy combined with the sophistication and flexibility of a modern algorithmic trading framework.

 ---

-*For implementation details, see the enhanced `thetagang/portfolio_manager.py`*
+*For implementation details, see the enhanced `moneytrailz/portfolio_manager.py`*
 *For testing and validation, run `python test_phase7.py`*
 *For usage examples, see the integration points in the main `manage()` method*